Quick Answer

 - 1

-Lie on your back holding a dumbbell in each hand extended toward the ceiling.
+Lie flat on your back with arms extended holding a dumbbell above your chest.

 - 2